aeolus-incubator/templates/games/BrowserQuest/README.md

 BrowserQuest
 ============

-This Aeolus template starts a BrowserQuest server, pulling down the latest BrowserQuest git master head when it's built.
+This Aeolus template starts a BrowserQuest v1.2 server.

 Known to work on
 ----------------